 Learn about why public schools are entirely banning peanuts on campus and the severe dangers children allergic to peanuts can experience from even casual exposure.

-According to WebMD reports, the number of children who are allergic to peanuts has doubled in just the last several years!
+reports, the number of children who are allergic to peanuts has doubled in just the last several years!
 Specifically, in a nationwide survey, over 3 percent of American homes have family members with serious peanut allergies.

 As the number of allergy cases continues to rise, many public schools have gradually implemented “peanut bans” in order to protect all of their students from these health threats.
 However, many parents and community members pose the question: are peanut-free public schools overreacting?

 As WebMD reveals, despite the increasing number of peanut allergies in the United States, many individuals are unaware of the serious implications of peanut exposure.
 Alarmingly, nearly 80 percent of children who are allergic to nuts experience symptoms such as:

 - Shortness of breath